 ICSI success rate by age

-Here is a short list of ICSI sucess rate by age:
+Here is a short list of ICSI success rates by age:

 - Under 35 years: The success rate for ICSI is typically higher for women under 35, with a success rate ranging from 40% to 50%.
 This age group tends to have better egg quality and higher fertility potential.